Maintaining Proper Levels of Project Communication

-- Water main projects typically involve replacement of water service or connection of the old water service to a new main.
+- Water main projects typically involve the replacement of water service or connecting the old water service to a new main.
 To complete these connections, water service needs to be shut off for a period of time (two to four hours on average).
 Shutting off water service without properly notifying residents and business owners may result in complaints to elected officials.

 - Coordinate driveway replacements with property owners.

 - Roadway reconstruction often involves driveway replacement to connect with the new road, and the work usually takes a couple of days to complete.
 During that time, driveway access is obstructed.
 Property owners should be informed in advance to prepare.